Miami and Florida Family Lawyers Work to Resolve Paternity Questions

 Once paternity is established, legal obligations and privileges apply.
 The father can be brought to court in order to pay child support.
 He also has rights to custody and visitation when it is in the child’s best interests and to take part in key decisions affecting the child.

-For assistance with paternity issues, contact our Florida lawyers for a free consultation
+For assistance with paternity issues, contact our Florida lawyers for an initial consultation

 Rafool, LLC, is a family law firm located in Miami, serving clients throughout Florida.